What can I learn from this page?

 You'll mostly see benchmarks at the question level unless you have exact matches for all questions in a given survey factor meaning no customized items have been added.
-Note: You may remove items and still have a factor comparison to the industry benchmark.

 Benchmarks are best interpreted at the question level anyway.
 Also, don't get too focused on the specifics with benchmarks because they move around a little from year to year and they should be thought of as providing context rather than precision.

 What we see most often with Culture Amp is that the variation within your organization is far more significant than any comparison to the benchmark.

 Let's say you had an overall score of 63% on Engagement.
 You may then find that one location, department or other demographic is scoring some distance away from that overall 63%.
 For example, the Sales team may be at 40% and the Engineering team at 78%.
 Seems contrived, but we see significant distributions in almost every survey we run at Culture Amp.
 Finding differences of 80 percentage points between demographics is common (if not expected).